Power Supply Circuits Primer & Tutorial Includes:

 The Thyristor or SCR, Silicon Controlled Rectifier can be used to provide overvoltage protection in a power supply circuit.
 By detecting the high voltage, the circuit can fire the thyristor to place a short circuit or crowbar across the voltage rail to ensure it does not rise to high in voltage.

 Read more about Thyristor Crowbar Overvoltage Protection Circuit.

-When over-voltage protection is required for switch mode or switching power supplies the clamp and crowbar techniques are less widely used because of the power dissipation requirements and the possible size and cost of the components.
+When over-voltage protection is required for switch mode power supplies, SMPS the clamp and crowbar techniques are less widely used because of the power dissipation requirements and the possible size and cost of the components.

 Fortunately most switch mode regulators fail in a low voltage condition.
 However it is often prudent to put in place voltage limiting capabilities in case of over-voltage conditions.

-Obviously this form of over-voltage protection requires circuits that are specific to the particular circuit and switch mode regulator chips used.
+Obviously this form of over-voltage protection requires circuits that are specific to the particular circuit and switch mode power supply chips used.

 All three techniques are used and can provide effective power supply over-voltage protection.
 Each has its own advantages and disadvantages and the choice of technique needs to be made dependent upon the given situation.

 Op Amp basics Op Amp circuits Power supply circuits Transistor design Transistor Darlington Transistor circuits FET circuits Circuit symbols